Rockies vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Rockies have a record of 4-3.

-- In their last 10 matchups with a total posted by sportsbooks, the Rockies and their opponents are 4-6-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by sportsbooks, the Rockies and their foes are 5-5-0 when it comes to hitting the over.

-- The Rockies have covered the runline in the one of their previous 10 games that had a set spread.
+- The Rockies have covered the runline in the one of their previous 10 games that had a set runline.

 Rockies Betting Records & Stats

-- The Rockies have been chosen as underdogs in 91 games this year and have walked away with the win 38 times (41.8%) in those games.
+- The Rockies have won in 38, or 41.3%, of the 92 contests they have been named as odds-on underdogs this year.

-- Colorado has a record of 17-34 in games where bookmakers have it as underdogs of at least +145 on the moneyline.
+- This season, Colorado has won two of its 17 games, or 11.8%, when it's the underdog by at least +180 on the moneyline.

-- The Rockies have an implied victory probability of 40.8% according to the moneyline set by oddsmakers for this matchup.
+- The Rockies have an implied victory probability of 35.7% according to the moneyline set for this matchup.

-- Games involving Colorado have gone over the total set by oddsmakers in 44 of 105 chances this season.
+- Games involving Colorado have gone over the total set by sportsbooks in 45 of 106 chances this season.

-- The Rockies are 13-8-0 against the spread in their 21 games that had a posted line this season.
+- The Rockies are 13-8-0 against the spread in their 21 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!